Candle Burning Info, Tips and Safety

 Why do my votives turn into a puddle of wax when I put them on a plate to burn?

-Most votives, and especially Palm Wax Votives™, are meant to liquefy fully to the edges and then down to the bottom of the votive glass.
-We size the wick to help quickly liquefy the palm wax and scent in the votive glass thus creating the largest wax pool possible.
-Palm Wax Votives are meant to be long burning and should burn up to 15 hours when used in a properly-sized votive container.
+Most votives, and especially Coconut Wax Votives™, are meant to liquefy fully to the edges and then down to the bottom of the votive glass.
+We size the wick to help quickly liquefy the coconut wax and scent in the votive glass thus creating the largest wax pool possible.
+Coconut Wax Votives are meant to be long burning and should burn up to 15 hours when used in a properly-sized votive container.

 Can I use a candle warmer (candle melter) with your candles?